 - taster events to enable communities to experience the benefits of nature

-- visits to existing Local Places for Nature to demonstrate what is possible and to share ideas/expertise with the heritage sector
+- visits to existing Local Places for Nature in your area to demonstrate what is possible and to share ideas/expertise with the heritage sector

 - planning a possible Local Places for Nature project in your area

 What you cannot spend the money on

 - purchase of any capital items (for example laptops and phones)

 - actually developing a ‘Local place for Nature’ – this has to be done through either through the Keep Wales Tidy packages offer for Local Places for Nature or through the separate Local Places for Nature capital grant scheme